-ENROLLMENT LEVEL POLICY
+ENROLLMENT LEVEL

-The average number of college-level credits needed each semester to graduate in two years or four semesters.
+15 credit hours: The average number of college-level credits needed each semester to graduate in two years or four semesters.
 Note that some programs have a higher credit requirement and therefore require additional credits per semester or will take longer to complete.

-The minimum credit level to be considered enrolled full-time for purposes of financial aid, health and automobile insurance, Social Security, veterans' benefits and other purposes.

-The minimum credit level to be considered enrolled three-quarter time.
+12 credit hours: The minimum credit level to be considered enrolled full-time for purposes of financial aid, health and automobile insurance, Social Security, veterans' benefits, etc. 9 credit hours: The minimum credit level to be considered enrolled three-quarter time.

-The minimum credit level to be considered enrolled half-time.
+6 credit hours: The minimum credit level to be considered enrolled half-time.